Forestry

 a.

-Describe the consequences to forests that result from FIVE of the
+Describe the consequences to forests that result from FIVE of

-overgrazing, deer or other wildlife overpopulation, improper harvest,
+air pollution, overgrazing, deer or other wildlife

 b.

-Explain what can be done to reduce the consequences you discussed in
+Explain what can be done to reduce the consequences you

 c.

-Describe what you should do if you discover a forest fire and how a
+Describe what you should do if you discover a forest fire and

-local wildfire control agency.
+state or local wildfire control agency.

 8.

-Visit one or more local foresters and write a brief report about the person
+Visit one or more local foresters and write a brief report about the

 education, qualifications, career opportunities, and duties related to